RIOC’s Plan for Southpoint Park Hits Opposition

 Worries about habitat destruction, developer overreach and more…

-When the always shaky plan to “enhance” Southpoint took shape, three and a half years ago, RIOC looked for resident input.
+When the always shaky plan to “enhance” Southpoint took shape, three and a half years ago, RIOC sought resident input.

 But why do anything at all?